handsamtw/strava-calender/README.md

 ### Backend API

 - **[strava-calendar-api](https://github.com/handsamtw/strava-calender-api)**
-  - Built with Python Flask framework hosted on Vercel
+  - Built with Python Flask framework deployed on Vercel.
+Strongly recommended to walk through that repo if you want to contribute to the project

 ### Third-Party dependencies